Why Every Retiree Needs a War Chest

 This means potentially paying more tax one year and less the next.
 Years with lower income can provide a great opportunity to implement a number of tax strategies (capital gain recognition, Roth conversions, etc.)

-The professional doing your tax planning should be computing tax projections each year to determine what strategies are best to implement.
+The professional handling your tax planning should be computing tax projections each year to determine what strategies are best to implement.
 As we like to say at Note, “pay the IRS every dollar you owe, but don’t leave them a tip.”

 If your wallet’s feeling too heavy or you’re just feeling extra patriotic, the U.S. government happily takes donations against the national debt.